-Our firm has been representing injured claimants in our community since before the Industrial Commission and Bureau of Workers' Compensation (BWC).
+Our firm has been representing injured claimants in our community since before the Industrial Commission and Bureau of Workers' Compensation (BWC) were established.
 We are here to help guide you through the administrative procedure before these agencies.

 The Bureau of Workers' Compensation is an administrative agency that oversees claims, claim applications, and serves as a repository for claim documents.
 The Bureau can make some decisions pertaining to claims.
 Those decisions can be appealed to the Industrial Commission.